Information and support for businesses during COVID-19

 This page features business support packages and information from the Australian and Victorian governments.

 - The Australian Government is supporting Australian businesses to manage cash flow challenges and retain employees.
 Assistance includes cash flow support to businesses and temporary measures to provide relief for financially distressed businesses.
 See what's available to you as a sole trader, employer or company.

 - The Victorian Government has established an economic survival package to support Victorian businesses and workers through the pandemic.

 - The Australian Government's Economic Stimulus Package will provide a boost to small and medium businesses of all sizes in all sectors.
 The package has been welcomed by the National Farmers Federation

-- Contact us to let us know how the Coronavirus pandemic has affected your business, and how we might be able to assist you.
+- Please contact us via the Business Concierge Service on 1300 787 624 - please let us know how the Coronavirus pandemic has affected your business, and how we might be able to assist you.